NightCatSama/vue-slider-component/README.md

 | drag-end      | Params: context[Object]| Drag the end event |

 ## Exceptions
-if the component initialization in a `v-show="false"` container, will appear exception( The slider cannot be used, because the component unable to initialize the width in `display: none` ).
+if the component initialization in a `v-show="false"` container, will appear exception( The slider cannot be used, because the component unable to initialize the size in `display: none` ).

 The solution:
  1. using `v-if` instead of `v-show`.